Zaphenath-Official/vm_buddy/README.md

 1.  **Launching vm buddy:** After installation, launch the vm buddy application.
 2.  **Mode Selection:** On the initial screen, you'll see cards for "Basic Mode" and "Developer Mode."
 Click the "Proceed" button under "Basic Mode."
 3.  **Homepage:** You will be taken to the homepage where you can begin creating a virtual machine.
-4.  **Adding a Virtual Machine:** Click the "Add Virtual Machine" button (or similar).
+4.  **Adding a Virtual Machine:** Click the "Add Virtual Machine" button.
 This will guide you through the process of:
     * Selecting your preferred virtualizer (VirtualBox, QEMU, or VMware).
     * Choosing an operating system (macOS, Linux, or Windows).
 You may be prompted to download the ISO image if it's not already available.
     * Configuring basic settings for your virtual machine.